Jingnan campaign: Aftermath

 Qi and other followers of the Jianwen Emperor were executed, along with a large number of their family members, teachers, students, and supporters.
 Many others were imprisoned or deported to the border.
 This widespread purge impacted tens of thousands of individuals.

 The Yongle Emperor justified his rebellion by claiming to defend the rights of the princes.
 After taking the throne, he restored the titles of the princes of Zhou, Qi, and Min, but without granting them the same power as before.
 However, in the latter half of his reign, the Yongle Emperor began to treat the princes in the same manner as the Jianwen Emperor, whom he had condemned.
 He removed bodyguards from almost all of them and accused several of his own brothers of criminal acts, punishing them accordingly.
-As a result, by the end of the Yongle Emperor's reign, the princes had lost their political significance.
+By the end of the Yongle Emperor's reign, the princes had lost their political significance.